Articles

 fishing ecommerce website

-The online store of stuff for fishing also built around big visuals demonstrating the items
+The online store of stuff for fishing is also built around big visuals demonstrating the items

 Overlaying Animation

-UI designers never stop searching for new methods of making pages and screens engaging.
-One of the ways getting more and more popular is the animation of several interactive layers that make scrolling experience original and dynamic as well as support the integrity of interaction for long webpages or feed screens.
+UI designers never stop searching for new ways to make pages and screens engaging.
+One of the ways to get more and more popular is the animation of several interactive layers that make the scrolling experience original and dynamic, as well as support the integrity of interaction for long webpages or feed screens.

-The home page designed for the website of the innovative energy service quickly grabs attention and informs users about its values with a nice animated hero image that makes the scrolling experience natural and dynamic.
+The home page of the innovative energy service quickly grabs attention and conveys its values with a nice animated hero image that makes the scrolling experience feel natural and dynamic.

 Experimental Art-Inspired Graphics

-As custom illustration has established well in user experience design and many products and companies use it now, the competition grows day by day.
-So, illustrators and UI designers are always in search of new solutions and ideas that would step to the next level of originality.
-Recently, it evolved into creative experiments that look based on high art.
-They push the limits of traditional composition and proportions, give rise to unusual characters, fantastic creatures, and unexpected stories.
+As custom illustration has established itself in user experience design and many products and companies now use it, the competition grows day by day.
+So, illustrators and UI designers are always on the lookout for new solutions and ideas that will take them to the next level of originality.
+Recently, it evolved into creative experiments grounded in high art.
+They push the limits of traditional composition and proportions, giving rise to unusual characters, fantastic creatures, and unexpected stories.

 food delivery service website